Watch our September 2021 webinar: Supporting an insurers ESG strategy – the new supplier imperative

 Unavoidable fact #2 – this isn’t light touch stuff – no longer is it just about turning the lights off or recycling paper.

 Unavoidable fact #3 – this applies to everyone from the large corporate damage management companies to the smallest start-up or franchises.

 Unavoidable fact #4 – it’s time to get real about going green.

-Featuring contributions from Matt Hillyer (Zurich UK), Ian Gibbs (Sedgwick), Sabine VanderLinden (Alchemy Crew) and Mike Cooper (Richfords Fire & Flood) this webinar is a must-see for anyone who wishes to continue their insurance relationships in the future.
+Featuring contributions from Matt Hillyer (Zurich UK), Ian Gibbs (Sedgwick), Sabine VanderLinden (Alchemy Crew) and Mike Cooper (Richfords Fire & Flood) this webinar was a must-see for anyone who wishes to continue their insurance relationships in the future.

 |Matt Hillyer – Panellist||Customer Proposition and Data Team Leader at Zurich UK